Yehdar/WatchDogs/README.md

 ## Configuration
 1. Git clone the repository and cd into the project directory
-2. Set your network constants in the config file and then cd into the server directory to boot up the server-side by running `go run *`
+2. Set your network constants in the config file and then cd into the server directory to boot up the server side by running `go run *`
-3. Head to the client directory to turn on the client-side by running `go run *`
+3. Head to the client directory to turn on the client side by running `go run *`